sunpy/sunpy.org/_posts/2016-01-01-Monthly-Update.md

 Hello all,

-Sorry for the lack of a Decemeber update, the news for Decemeber can be summed up as: "Stuart passed his Viva with minor corrections."
+Sorry for the lack of a December update, the news for December can be summed up as: "Stuart passed his Viva with minor corrections."

 Seeing how we are now in 2016 and the original milestone for 0.7 is the end of January, I hope that many people have made "contribute to SunPy" a new years resolution!!
-Before we can release 0.7 we need a working Python 3 port, and the unidown branch mereged, and the Lightcurve factory implemented.
+Before we can release 0.7 we need a working Python 3 port, and the unidown branch merged, and the Lightcurve factory implemented.

-## Decemeber News
+## December News

 ### <a name="astropy"></a> Astropy 1.1